ConverterHQ

 Why convert Xfig to ICNS?

-Convert to ICNS when creating or updating macOS application icons or preserving Apple-specific icon assets.
+Choose ICNS as target when creating or updating macOS application icons or preserving Apple-specific icon assets.

 What changes when converting Xfig to ICNS?